kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 inherit from other objects.
 However, for certain query dialects, the compiler needs concrete inheritance information to emit the right query.

-To model concrete inheritance. we use GraphQL unions that encompass an object's subclasses and a :code:`type_equivalence_hints` parameter to signify that object is equivalent to the GraphQL union.
+To model concrete inheritance, we use GraphQL unions that encompass an object's subclasses and a :code:`type_equivalence_hints` parameter to signify that object is equivalent to the GraphQL union.